TylerYep/torchinfo/README.md

 - Branching output used to explore model layers using specified depths
 - Returns ModelStatistics object containing all summary data fields
 - Configurable columns
+- Jupyter Notebook / Google Colab

 **Other new features:**

 - Verbose mode to show weights and bias layers
 - Accepts either input data or simply the input shape!
-- Customizable widths and batch dimension
+- Customizable line widths and batch dimension
 - Comprehensive unit/output testing, linting, and code coverage testing

 # Documentation